Trail Running: a beginner’s guide to trails, trail safety and trail running shoes & gear

 It’s important to keep in mind that running a route on trails generally takes longer than doing the same distance on pavement.
 For instance, a six mile run that typically takes you an hour on asphalt could take an additional 20 minutes on trail.

 Many of Georgia’s larger parks have nature and hiking trails hidden in them.
-To scope out which trails your local parks offer, check out the park’s website, the park’s information booth, or find a trail with the Atlanta Trails running trail map.
+To scope out which trails your local parks offer, check out the park’s website, the park’s information booth, or find a trail with the Atlanta Trails map search.
 Familiarize yourself with a map and description of the trails you want to try.
 Pay attention to the elevation gain, and difficulty level of the route so you know what your legs are in for.
 And plan your water and food needs accordingly!
 It’s important to stay well-hydrated on the trail.

 Before you get your feet totally wet, it’s a good to start with shorter trails to get comfortable with trail running.
 Your first trail run should be fairly flat and void of heavy elevation change, and non-technical (which means none of that difficult, rooty stuff just yet!).
 Look for a route that is marked well, and doesn’t wander too far from the trailhead or parking lot.